Summary on Graphics for web

 Maximize cropping and minimize dimensions.

-Use the right image format (JPEGs for photographs).
+Use the right image format (JPEGs for photographs but store as lossless PNG).

 Use interlacing with care (avoid interlacing on smaller images and most PNGs).